top of page

 Kenyata C Mirindi, the Executive Director of Justice Congo Group was born in 1973 , in the beautiful town of Bukavu, which lies in the Eastern part of the Democratic Republic of Congo. at that time (Zaire) Unfortunately, that means that it is dangerously close to Rwanda and Uganda, two countries who sought to obtain the surrounding land for their own use.
 I was my father’s firstborn.
 I had one sister, plus eight half-siblings from my father’s two further marriages.

-My father chose to name me Kenyata, after Jomo Kenyatta; he believed that I looked just like that wise leader against the brutal rule of the white colonials.
+My father chose to name me Kenyata, after Jomo Kenyatta; he believed that his father ( my Grand father) looked just like that wise leader against the brutal rule of the white colonials.

 I grew up a serious, principled and rather a sad boy.
 My parents had divorced when I was two years old, and, with my mother gone, I was raised by a stepmother who showed no love for me.
 Indeed, she treated me unfairly, compared to her own children.
 Despite being only two, I was expected to help clean the house and look after my baby sister.